Alignak-monitoring-contrib/alignak-app/docs/intro.rst

 ~~~~~~~~

 Alignak-App has many features:

-  * Support Python 2.7 and Python 3 (and also PyQt4 and PyQt5)
+  * Support Python 2.7 and Python 3, PyQt4 and PyQt5.
+(Python 3.5 is recommended)
   * Multi-platfom: Linux / Windows
   * Multi-screen: notifies you on your active screen
   * Customizable: notifications interval, duration and position, use your own icons
   * Links to your `Alignak WebUI`_ from the menus
+  * Search Hosts and Services, acknowledge problems, schedule downtimes and more

 Release cycle
 ~~~~~~~~~~~~~

-Alignak-App has no strict schedule for releasing.
+"App" has no strict schedule for releasing.

 Other features will come in the next versions and you can propose new features through  `project issues <https://github.com/Alignak-monitoring-contrib/alignak-app>`_.
 Each feature is discussed in a separate issue.